RibirX/Ribir/docs/essentials/widget_language.md

 }
 ```

-This `DynWidget` generates an optional widget when it detects that the `counter` is greater than zero.
-One thing that could be improved is to not always regenerate `greet` after the `counter` changes.
-Indeed the `greet` widget should regenerate only after the result `*counter > 0` changed the first time.
+This `DynWidget` generates an optional widget when it detects that the
+`counter` is greater than zero.
+One thing that could be improved is to
+not always regenerate `greet` after the `counter` changes.
+Indeed the
+`greet` widget can only be regenerated if the result of the whole
+`*counter > 0` has changed, not just the `counter` change.
 Let's go further:

 ```rust
 DynWidget {